ibm-cloud-docs/vmwaresolutions/vmonic/vmwaresol_packaging-pricing.md

 For Tanzu Kubernetes Grid and for Data Services Manager, there might be a delay in providing the license keys.
 {: note}

-If you need access to a VMware software product or edition that you are entitled to with VMware Cloud Foundation, contact your IBM Business Partner representative or [IBM Support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+If you need access to a VMware software product or edition that you are entitled to with VMware Cloud Foundation, based on your procurement vehicle, contact your IBM Business Partner representative or IBM Sales representative.

 ## Related links
 {: #vmwaresol_packaging-pricing-related}